Mobile Collaborative Robots:Addressing Real World Challenges

 Perception includes proprioception and exteroception.
 One of the main research focus will be state estimation form multi-modal information.
 For exteroceptive perception, the team mainly focus on robot vision which can provide rich information about surroundings with LIDAR, depth sensors and cameras.
 Another important part of the research is the post-processing and understanding of sensor data.
 We are going to develop efficient semantic understanding system to extract environment semantic information, such as plane surfaces, moving objects and the environment dynamic status.
 These information will be used as inputs for robot motion planning and control.

 Group Leader: Dr. Songyan Xin, Dr. Lei Yan

-Principal Investigator: Assistant Prof. LAM, Tin Lun
+Principal Investigator: Prof. LAM, Tin Lun

 Group Leader: Dr. Tianwei Zhang